-Virtual Network in Azure is free of charge.
-Every subscription is allowed to create up to 50 Virtual Networks across all regions.
+Azure Virtual Network is free of charge.
+Every subscription is allowed to create up to 50 virtual networks across all regions.

-Public IP Addresses and Reserved IP Addresses used on services inside a Virtual Network is charged.
+Public IP addresses and reserved IP addresses used on services inside a virtual network, are charged.

 |Inbound data transfer||$- per GB|

 |Outbound data transfer||$- per GB|

 |Inbound data transfer||$- per GB||$- per GB||$- per GB||$- per GB||$- per GB|

 |Outbound data transfer||$- per GB||$- per GB||$- per GB||$- per GB||$- per GB|

 Public IP addresses and reserved IP addresses can be used in services running inside a virtual network.
 They carry a nominal charge as outlined here

 A virtual network can have one or more VPN gateways to connect back to on-premises network or other virtual networks in Azure.
 The VPN Gateway is charged as detailed here

 - We provide technical support for all Azure services released to general availability through Azure Support, starting at $29/month.